microsoft/FluidFramework/BREAKING.md

 It is recommend you migrate to the new generic arguments before consuming this release.
 Details are here: [0.53: Generic Argument Changes to DataObjects and Factories](#Generic-Argument-Changes-to-DataObjects-and-Factories)

+### Removed `innerRequestHandler`
+`innerRequestHandler` is removed from `@fluidframework/request-handlers` package, and its usage is removed from `BaseContainerRuntimeFactory` and `ContainerRuntimeFactoryWithDefaultDataStore`.
+If you are using these container runtime factories, attempting to access internal data stores via `request()` will result in 404 responses.

+If you rely on `request()` access to internal root data stores, you can add `rootDataStoreRequestHandler` to your list of request handlers on the runtime factory.

+It is not recommended to provide `request()` access to non-root data stores, but if you currently rely on this functionality you can add a custom request handler that calls `runtime.IFluidHandleContext.resolveHandle(request)` just like `innerRequestHandler` used to do.

 ## 0.54 Breaking changes
 - [Removed `readAndParseFromBlobs` from `driver-utils`](#Removed-readAndParseFromBlobs-from-driver-utils)